opoopop/CAS779-String-Process-Algorithms-Project/Code/CodeExplanation.md

 This function return the hash value of a subsequence using substring query as a part of it. **length_now** means the total length of the subsequence in this recursion.
 We use the middle of node's left and right for the 'cut' and use binary search to quickly find the index of the segments of subsequence wihch [l,r] is smaller or equal to the current **l**, **r**, **mid** with the result of **opl**, **opr**,**opmid**.
 Then use the prefix array to calculate the next recursion's **length_now**.
 Notice that when recursing the left and right subsequence, there exist different conditions and for different conditions some parameters for next **ask_sqe()** also should change. conditions include:

 1. If the subsequence now is a substring.
 2. If we 'cut' at an empty part(means this index do not have the character we want) or inside a substring.
+3. There have different relative position relationship between the position we 'cut' and the subsequence.

 ```C++
 ll ask_sqe(int j, int p, int l, int r, int length_now)